orbit-online/upkg/README.md

 compression method is used for an archive (often `gzip`).
 Zipfiles are decompressed with `unzip`.

-To install plain files from the local filesystem no additional are needed.
+To install plain files from the local filesystem no additional dependencies are needed.

 ## Installation